Monday, November 05, 2018

 Lunch beside Marmot Creek

-This set of falls was pretty small (basically just water running down through a steep canyon) but we enjoyed a lovely lunch sitting on rock slabs above the creek here.
+This set of falls is pretty small (basically just water running down through a steep canyon) but we enjoyed a lovely lunch sitting on rock slabs above the creek here.

 Boulder Falls passes through this rocky canyon